 Ah, December, the season when homemade cookies magically appear on conference room tables and any trip down a corridor can end in a small, fattening wine-and-cheese party.
 Ensuring you don't look like Santa by January can require a special discipline.
 Holiday-party appetizer grazing—that is, eating while standing up or distracted, or when you're sitting too close to the snack bowl—can result in some truly diet-busting calorie consumption.
 After all, who ever ate just one pig in a blanket?
+Here are five of the worst party food offenders.
+Their calorie counts are enough to make you run to the crudités plate.
+(For more eating habits to avoid, check out our story on the worst ways to gnosh.

 Bacon-Wrapped Shrimp Yes, grilled or boiled shrimp is low-fat, but when it's wrapped in bacon (and sometimes drizzled first in sauce), the calories can climb to more than 100 per morsel, including at least 8 grams of fat.